antleaf/doapr/webroot/content/repositories/osf_preprints.md

 remining_indrawn_item: Preprints cannot be deleted, but can be withdrawn, leaving behind metadata about the resource.
 repository_type: Aggregating
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name: OSF
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://osf.io/preprints/
-user_committees: Yes, Advisory group includes leaders in preprints and scholarly communication.
+user_committees: 'Yes, Advisory group includes leaders in preprints and scholarly communication.   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Author, Plateform in case of copyrights issues
-withdrawal_policy: Withdrawing an accepted preprint from a pre-moderation service / Withdrawing a pending preprint from a pre-moderation service / Withdrawing a preprint from a post-moderation service
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing